hrzndhrn/recode/README.md

 Updates: 1
 Changed by: TestFileExt
 Moved from: test/my_code_test.ex

+Finished in 0.06 seconds.
 ```

 The switch `--no-autocorrect` runs the linter without any file changes.
+In this
+mode, all correctors are working as checkers.

 ```
 > cd examples/my_code